Megiyanto377/megiyanto.github.io/_portfolio/portfolio-1.md

 The method is generic and not species specific.
 The same model architecture and training schedule are applied to seven species including turtles, manta rays, whale sharks, right whales and sea horses.

-Examples of detected orientation.
+# Examples of detected orientation

-Green box - axis-aligned detection rectangle provided as input.
+<span style="color:green">A green box</span> - axis-aligned detection rectangle provided as input.

-Read box with yellow dashed line - detected oriented object-aligned rectangle.
+<span style="color:red">A red box</span> with <span style="color:yellow"> a yellow</span> dashed side - detected oriented object-aligned rectangle.

 ![Example of spotted dolphing](/images/portfolio-wbia-orientation-dolphins.jpg)